-Since 1939, the Maryland Department of Natural Resources and its predecessor agencies have been monitoring the status of Maryland's oyster population by means of annual field surveys - one of the longest running such program in the world.
-Integral to the Fall Oyster Survey are several indices: the Spatfall Intensity Index, a measure of recruitment success and potential increase of the population obtained from a fixed subset of 53 oyster bars; indices for oyster diseases that document infection levels and rates from a fixed subset of 43 oyster bars; the Total Observed Mortality Index, an indicator of annual mortality rates of post-spat stage oysters calculated from the 43 Disease Bar subset; and the Biomass Index, which measures the number and weight of oysters from the 43 Disease Bar subset relative to the 1993 baseline.
+Since 1939, the Maryland Department of Natural Resources and its predecessor agencies have monitored the status of Maryland's oyster population by means of annual field surveys - one of the longest running of such programs in the world.
+Integral to the Fall Oyster Survey are four indices: the Spatfall Intensity Index, a measure of recruitment success and potential increase of the population obtained from a subset of 53 oyster bars; the Oyster Disease Index, which documents disease infection levels and rates as derived from a subset of 43 oyster bars; the Total Observed Mortality Index, an indicator of annual mortality rates of post-spat oysters that is calculated from the 43 oyster bar Disease Index subset; and the Biomass Index, which measures the number and weight of oysters from the 43 Disease Bar subset relative to the 1993 baseline.